laboon/ebook/text/75_security_testing.md

 It is not necessary for malware to be involved for there to be an attack on a system.
 Just as there are automated tests and manual tests, there are automated attacks and manual attacks.
 If I can guess the password of a user or send in a string to a text box which causes the system to crash, I am attacking the system without any kind of program.
 While nowadays many of these vulnerabilities are found and exploited with software tools, good ol'-fashioned manual exploitation is still used on a regular basis.

-## Common Attacks, and How To Test For Them
+## Common Attacks, and How to Test for Them

 ### Injection